Faculty

 Poetry

 I teach and write in the fields of later 17th-Century British literature (especially Milton), 18th-Century British Literature (especially after 1740), and Romanticism.
 Within those historical periods, my interests gravitate toward questions in aesthetics and poetics, science and literature, and literary historiography.
 My first book was Georgic Modernity and British Romanticism: Poetry and the Mediation of History (Cambridge 2004; paperback edition 2008).
-My new book, Pathologies of Motion: Historical Thinking in Medicine, Aesthetics and Poetics (Yale University Press,...
+My recent book, Pathologies of Motion: Historical Thinking in Medicine, Aesthetics and Poetics (Yale University Press...

 Sara Guyer